-The Gurbani tries many ways to drive away our ignorance.
-Furthermore, it stresses many ways the gains (Laahaa-ਲਾਹਾ) of imbibing in the True Knowledge (ਸੱਚ ਦਾ ਗਿਆਨ, Aatam-Giaan, Gur-Giaan, Shabad-Giaan, Gurmati…).
+The Gurbani tries many ways guiding us in driving away our ignorance.
+Furthermore, it stresses many ways the gains (Laahaa-ਲਾਹਾ) of imbibing in the True Knowledge (Divine Wisdom, ਸੱਚ ਦਾ ਗਿਆਨ, Aatam-Giaan, Gur-Giaan, Shabad-Giaan, Gurmati…).

-It is not easy for the Jeevaatmaa to recognize this Truth (or his Mool), because it is not easy for the Jeevaatmaa to ignore the immediate reality of the enchanting world of gross objects in which he is born into.
+It is not easy for the mortal to recognize this Truth (or his Mool), because it is not easy for the mortal to ignore the immediate reality of the enchanting world of gross objects in which he is born into.

 That is why the Gurbani repeatedly stresses the basic truth of the Aatmaa’s True Nature as that which is Unmoving, Eternal, Unchanging (“ਅਚੁਤ ਅਬਿਨਾਸੀ”…) etc., and hence transcends the worldly existence.